-Jon Marshall is returning to Lovein Ribman following the completion of an eight year honorable military service commitment as a Judge Advocate General’s (JAG) Corps attorney in the United States Army where he is currently being promoted to the rank of Major.
+Jon Marshall has returned to Lovein Ribman following the completion of an eight year honorable military service commitment as a Judge Advocate General’s (JAG) Corps attorney in the United States Army where he was promoted to the rank of Major.
 During his initial tenure at Lovein Ribman, Marshall’s main areas of practice included construction litigation, business transactions, insurance defense, and employment law; but he rejoins Lovein Ribman now having honed his legal skills practicing nearly every aspect of the law as a prosecutor representing the United States of America.

 A North Texas native, Jon grew up in Dallas and attended Highland Park High School.
 He graduated from Texas A&M University and was a member of the Corps of Cadets, where he originally joined the U.S. Army following 9/11.
 During a time of war, Jon was one of six individuals in the nation granted an educational deferment by the U.S. Army.
 He used that deferment to pursue an opportunity to attend Southern Methodist University’s Dedman School of Law.

 Prior to graduating law school, Marshall was awarded multiple prized summer associate positions and was selected for a White House Internship under the President George W. Bush administration.
 Jon returned to the U.S. Army in 2010 to serve as a Presidentially appointed attorney in the JAG Corps.
 The JAG Corps reigns as the oldest law firm in the United States and remains one of the largest law firms in the world.